hemanth5055/hostel-wifi-autofill/README.md

 - Enter your Wi-Fi **username** and **password**.
 - Click **Save**.

-The extension will now auto-fill credentials Hostel wifi login page
+The extension will now auto-fills credentials on Hostel wifi login page.